callstats-io/csio-api-doc/source/includes/_auth3p.md

   });
 ```

-You can use following code as an example to generate JWT for authenticating the endpoint.
+You can use following code as an example to generate JWT for authenticating the endpoint..